 Read more about the school's history and see historic photos at KUhistory.com

 The School of Nursing began in 1906 as the University of Kansas Department of Nursing, with just four students.
-Now the School has nearly 700 students and a complete array of degree options.
+Now the School has nearly 700 students and a complete array of degree options on two campuses.

 Nurses needed: In 1905, the KU School of Medicine was organized as a four-year, MD-granting institution, and the 35-bed Eleanor Taylor Bell Memorial Hospital followed a year later.
 But before the new hospital could open, receive patients and provide training for KU medical students, it needed a nursing staff.
 Fortunately, the Training School for Nurses — forerunner of today's KU School of Nursing - was blessed with a trio of early nursing leaders who helped lay a solid institutional foundation.
 Read more.